 Pingyao might be the best preserved fortified city in China, so we devoted that day to walk around the city and climb the city walls.
 In the afternoon, we took a high speed train towards Xi’an.

 Day 7.
-Xi’an: Goose Pagodas, Forest of Stone Steles and Muslim Quarter
+Xi’an: Wild Goose Pagodas, Forest of Stone Steles and Muslim Quarter

 Day 8.
 Xi’an: Terracotta Army